-Loops are commondly damaged or destroyed during our winter season by snow plows, often making our weigh stations inoperable.
-We are requesting 3 of these to have on hand so we can quickly replace to get back to keeping our roadways safe.
-This damage is not covered by our maintenance agreements and is a recoccuring incident.
+Loops are commonly destroyed during our winter season by snow plows often making our weigh stations inoperable.
+We are requesting 8 of these to have on hand so we can quickly replace to get back to keeping our roads safe.
+This damage is not covered by our maintenance agreements and is a reoccurring incident.